MalDev Myths

 Conclusion:

-• If you work against an obsolete fun EDR which does ntdll hooking, do some non signatured direct- or indirect syscalls implementation with callstack spoofing
+• If you work against an obsolete fun EDR which does ntdll hooking, do some non-signatured direct- or indirect syscalls implementation with callstack spoofing

 ETW Patching